-In the Hunterian Art Gallery, access is by ramp to ground floor, and then by lift to the basement and first floor Gallery 2.
+In the Hunterian Art Gallery there is a ramp to the ground floor and a lift to the basement and first floor Gallery 2.

 There are two sensory backpacks available to use during your visit to the museum.
 They contain a variety of different items to help support the experience of visitors with sensory needs.
 Each backpack contains:

 - Ear Defenders

 - Storybooks / Reference Book - options available

 - 'What to expect at the Hunterian Museum' booklet

 - Magnifying Glass